-So in this post I will give you all the information about the protein.
+So in this post, I will give you all the information about it.

 Watch Video to Easily Understand